-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 January 2017 Subchapter Subject Page ending w Page ending with M1130.000 ABD RESOURCE EXCLUSIONS S1130 S1130.700
+Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 January 2017 Subchapter Subject Page ending w ith Page M1130.000 ABD RESOURCE EXCLUSIONS S1130).700 76

-Information received by claimants in this lawsuit shows that claimants can choose to receive the payment in one of three ways - in a lump sum, a structured settlement, or a special needs trust.
+B. Procedure Information received by claimants in this lawsuit shows that claimants can choose to receive the payment in one of three ways - in a lump sum, a structured settlement, or a special needs trust.
 Regardless of which form the individual chooses, the payment(s) are excluded if the above requirements are met.